 What’s Good for Listeners is Good for Advertisers

 All of this talk of musical tastes and preferences is all well and good for the listener — but when you listen to Pandora, you may not know that Pandora listens back.
-Building on its years of data collection and current listener base of 76 million people, the company has begun to data mine these preferences to determine what kinds of ads are most likely to engage them.
+Building on its years of data collection and 55.9 million of active monthly listeners, the company has begun to data mine these preferences to determine what kinds of ads are most likely to engage them.
 Think advertising and music tastes have little in common?
 Think again.

 Eric Bieschke notes, “Consider someone who’s in an adventurous musical mood on a weekend afternoon…[o]ur hypothesis is that this listener may be more likely to click on an ad for, say adventure travel in Costa Rica than a person in an office on a Monday morning listening to familiar tunes.
 And that person in the office may be more inclined to respond to a more conservative travel ad for a restaurant and museum tour of Paris.”